siisltd/Curiosity.Migrations/README.md

 |master|[![Build Status](https://travis-ci.org/MarvinBand/Migrations.svg?branch=master)](https://travis-ci.org/MarvinBand/Migrations)|
 |develop|[![Build Status](https://travis-ci.org/MarvinBand/Migrations.svg?branch=develop)](https://travis-ci.org/MarvinBand/Migrations)|

-Curiosity.Migrations is a migration framework that uses SQL script and code migration to alter your database schema or seed a data.
+`Curiosity.Migrations` is a migration framework that uses SQL script and code migration to alter your database schema or seed a data.

 Without migrations you need to create a lots of sql scripts that have to be run manually by every developer involved.
 Migrations solve the problem of evolving a database schema for multiple databases (for example, the developer's local database, the test database and the production database).

+# Features

+`Curiosity.Migration` has a lot of useful features.
+You can find more information about them at special articles:

+- [Script migrations](https://siisltdmigrations.readthedocs.io/features/script_migration.md): write your own DDL SQL scripts
+- [Code migrations](https://siisltdmigrations.readthedocs.io/features/code_migration.md): manipulate data from C#, useful for database seeding
+- [EntityFramework Integration](https://siisltdmigrations.readthedocs.io/features/ef_integration.md): use `EntityFramework` for data manipulation from `Code Migrations`
+- [Migration Providers](https://siisltdmigrations.readthedocs.io/features/migration_providers.md): store migrations in a different way (files, embedded resources, etc)
+- [Variable substitutions](https://siisltdmigrations.readthedocs.io/features/variables.md): allows to insert some dynamic data to your migrations
+- [Transactions](https://siisltdmigrations.readthedocs.io/features/transactions.md): you can enable or disable transaction for separate migration
+- [Pre-migrations](https://siisltdmigrations.readthedocs.io/features/pre_migrations.md): executes SQL or code before main migration
+- [Journal](https://siisltdmigrations.readthedocs.io/features/journal.md): choose your own table to store migration history

 ## Supported databases

 <table>
   <tbody>
     <tr>